celo-org/celo-monorepo/packages/phone-number-privacy/signer/azure-templates/README.md

 ## Prequisites

-This setup assumes you've got the Azure CLI installed and that you've already created the KeyVault with the secret.
+This setup assumes you've got the Azure CLI installed and that you've already created the Key Vault with the secret.

 ## Choose subscription and resource group